spbu-math-cs/RollPlayer-backend/README.md

 The server will start running at http://localhost:9999 by default.
 You can change the port and other configurations in the application.conf file.

 ## Configuration

-Port Configuration
-You can configure the server port in the application.conf file located in the resources directory.
+You can configure the server port in the application.conf file located in the resources' directory.

 ```properties
 ktor {